Know the Causes of Car Accidents in Florida

 You may wonder why there are so many car accidents in Florida.
 According to the Insurance Institute for Highway Safety, Florida ranked third behind California and Texas for fatal accidents and the most accident fatalities in the United States in 2018.

 However, Florida had almost half the population of California and about 75 percent of the population of Texas in 2018, yet it still ranks high in annual accident tables.
 Alcohol-impaired driving is considered to be the main reason for these accidents, and it is one of the most common causes of car accidents in the state.
-To learn more about how accidents are caused in Florida, please contact the Law Offices of Wolf & Pravato at (954) 633-8270.
+To learn more about how accidents are caused in Florida, please contact Fort Lauderdale Personal Injury Lawyer at the Law Offices of Wolf & Pravato.

 Common Car Accident Injuries and Damages You May Receive for Them